Icy flood that killed at least 41 in India's northeast had been feared for years

 Thakkar said authorities failed to apply the lessons from a 2021 dam breach in Himalayan state of Uttarakhand that killed 81 people, allowing an "eerily similar" disaster to occur.

-Despite the risks, the Indian government has approved hundreds of new hydroelectric dams to be built across the Himalayan region.
-To meet ambitious clean energy goals, it aims to increase India's hydroelectric dam output by half, to 70,000 megawatts, by 2030.

-But the growing frequency and intensity of extreme weather, driven in part by climate change, puts many of these dams and the people living downstream from them at risk.
-A 2016 study found that over a fifth of the 177 dams built close Himalayan glaciers could fail if glacial lakes burst, including the dam in Sikkim.
+India’s National Disaster Management Agency said Friday that it plans to set up early warning systems at most of India’s 56 known at-risk glacial lakes.

-In 2021, the Indian federal government passed a dam safety law that requires operators and local governments to plan for emergencies, but the Teesta-3 dam is not listed as being monitored for safety by India’s chief dam regulator, the Central Water Commission.
+In 2021, the Indian federal government passed a dam safety law that requires operators and local governments to plan for emergencies, but the Teesta 3 is not listed as being monitored for safety by India’s chief dam regulator, the Central Water Commission.

-Last month, dam breaches caused by Storm Daniel caused devastating damage to the city of Derna in Libya.

 More than 2,000 people were rescued after Wednesday’s floods, the Sikkim State Disaster Management Authority said in a statement, adding that state authorities set up 26 relief camps for more than 22,000 people impacted by the floods.